lordofcode/hangfire-memory-and-textfile-history/README.md

 Also cleaning jobs is not implemented.
 This might after a few days result in large history.txt files and memory-usage.

+And I saw that when you schedule a job with parameters, it does not work.

 That said, if you want to use this code, feel free, go ahead.

 Probably I am going to use it in production and with the issues I will be confronted with, I will update this code in the near future.